Hissatsu! III Ura ka Omote ka

 Hissatsu!
 III Ura ka Omote ka (必殺!
-III 裏か表か), also known as Sure Death 3, is a 1986 film directed by Eiichi Kudo, based on the television jidaigeki Hissatsu series Hissatsu Shigotonin V Gekitouhen.
+III 裏か表か), also known as Sure Death 3, is a 1986 film directed by Eiichi Kudo based on the television jidaigeki Hissatsu series Hissatsu Shigotonin V Gekitouhen.
 The film is an occasionally whimsical Japanese drama about assassins.

 Plot

 One day, Mondo Nakamura's colleague (Kiyohara) of Minamimachi Bugyo-sho is killed.
 Kiyohara was blackmailing Masuya.
-When Mondo visits Masuya, he senses Masauya is something to do with Kiyohara's death.
+When Mondo visits Masuya, he senses Masuya is something to do with Kiyohara's death.